MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aro/ha-zr-aro-content.md

 * You can use Azure AD or Azure AD B2C as an identity provider (IdP) in this scenario.
 Azure AD is for internal applications and business-to-business (B2B) scenarios.
 Azure AD B2C is for business-to-consumer (B2C) scenarios.
 * Azure-managed DNS is recommended, but you can alternately use your own DNS provider.
 * You can use [Azure Application Gateway][appgw] instead of Azure Front Door if most of your users are located close to the Azure region that hosts your workload and if you don't need content caching.
 Use [Azure DDoS Protection][ddosp] to protect internet-facing Application Gateway services.
-* Deploy a premium [Azure API Management][apim] instance with zone-redundancy as an alternative for hosting frontend APIs, backend APIs, or both.
+* Deploy a premium [Azure API Management][apim] instance with zone-redundancy as an alternative for hosting front-end APIs, back-end APIs, or both.
 For more information about API Management zone-redundancy, see [Migrate Azure API Management to availability zone support][apim-zr].
 * You can use OpenShift Container Platform or Origin Community Distribution of Kubernetes (OKD) on [Azure Virtual Machines][az-vm] instead of Azure Red Hat OpenShift.
 OpenShift Container Platform or OKD are infrastructure-as-a-service (IaaS) alternatives to a fully platform managed (PaaS) service, like Azure Red Hat OpenShift.
 For more information, see [OpenShift in Azure][openshift-in-azure].

 ## Scenario details